 The Secret to Becoming a Highly Paid Salesman

 You see the Sales Manager doesn’t have a lot of time to spend with you, the new guy, because he is spending most of his time helping the other salespeople on his team.
-The second day on the job he takes you out and shows you how to measure a project, take pictures, how to calculate the estimate and then put together a proposal.
+On the second day on the job he takes you out and shows you how to measure a project, take pictures, how calculate the estimate, and then put together a proposal.
 Once you’ve all this done he sends you off to give your very first sales presentation…Good Luck!

 Now that might be an extreme case, but you also might be one of those salespeople who have gone to work for a busy replacement contractor and been in that situation and you really don’t know what is expected of you.

 In this article, I want to take a look at the expectations for a salesperson going to work for a Certified Contractor.
 Yes, I know you are expected to make sales, but let’s take a closer look at what else is expected and what things you can do to improve your chances of making this a long-time profession.

 As a salesperson working for a replacement contractor most likely you will be working in residential sales, and you will be reporting to either the Sales Manager or the Business Owner.
 You will work with other sales personnel and set appointments with homeowners.

 The important thing to remember about sales in the Home Remodeling industry you will be going into the homes of potential customers.
 That means your attitude and appearance are very important in making that first impression.

 To be successful you need to develop and maintain a positive mental attitude, recognizing that if you have a poor attitude there is a very good chance that the prospective customer will see it and your sales performance will suffer.

 You are a professional and that means you must look like a professional.

 The most successful salespeople, that work for certified contractors, maintain a healthy lifestyle, dress for success, have polished communication skills, and are very good at Time Management.